lyle-morris-sudo/pixel/components/shell_right.md

 #### Expansion

-Right panels always float over page content, and always remain anchored to their associated icon.
-You can have multiple right panels, but only one can be expanded at any time.
+Right shells always float over page content, and always remain anchored to their associated icon.
+You can have multiple right shells, but only one can be expanded at any time.

 #### Dismissal

-Once expanded, the panel’s associated icon is outlined, with its bottom border flowing into the panel.
-To dismiss the panel, a user must select an item, or click or tap the header icon.
+Once expanded, the shell’s associated icon is outlined, with its bottom border flowing into the shell.
+To dismiss the shell, a user must select an item, or click or tap the header icon.

 #### Selected state

-There is no selected state for right panel items.
-Even if a user is currently within one of the panel items, the item remains unselected.
+There is no selected state for right shell items.
+Even if a user is currently within one of the shell items, the item remains unselected.

 ## Style

 ### Color

-**Panel**
+**shell**

 | State                      | Element                    | Property                   | Token name                 |
 | :------------------------- | :------------------------- | :------------------------- | :------------------------- |